Few-Shot Video Object Segmentation in X-Ray Angiography Using Local Matching and Spatio-Temporal Consistency Loss: Related works

 \subsection{Few-shot video object segmentation}

-FSVOS \cite{OSVOS} involves limited human inspection (typically provided in the first frame) to input the segmentation mask for the objects of interest.
+FSVOS \cite{OSVOS} differs from fully automated video segmentation \cite{COSNet,IMCNet,ClusterNet} by incorporating human input, specifically a first-frame segmentation mask of the target objects.
 The methods then segment the desired objects in the remaining frames.
 Here, few-shot refers to the level of human interaction at test time, not during the training phase.
 The few-shot methods still rely on the supervised learning paradigm to train a pixel-wise tracking \cite{STM,STCN,XMem,LiVOS} or mask propagation framework.
 Early few-shot methods \cite{OSVOS,OSVOSS} employ online fine-tuning on the basis of this supervision, which suffered from high test runtime and were gradually phased out.
-The follow-up researches have been explored including embedding learning \cite{CFBI,FEELVOS}, propagation-based \cite{MaskTrack,RVOS,SegFlow} and tracking-based \cite{SiamMask,MASKRNN}.
+The follow-up researches have been explored including embedding learning \cite{CFBI,FEELVOS}, propagation-based \cite{MaskTrack,RVOS} and tracking-based \cite{SiamMask,MASKRNN}.
 These methods perform frame-to-frame propagation or global matching with the first reference frame, while the context is still limited and it becomes harder to match as the video progresses.
-To fully exploit the spatial-temporal context over longer distances, recent state-of-the-art methods define the past frames with object masks as feature memory and the current frame as the query \cite{STM,FRTM,AFB-URR}.
+To fully exploit the spatial-temporal context over longer distances, recent state-of-the-art methods define the past frames with object masks as feature memory and the current frame as the query \cite{STM,FRTM}.
 As a representative work, STM \cite{STM} utilizes an external memory to store the past frames as well as corresponding masks, where a dense matching is adopted to establish long-range dependencies in order to achieve pixel classification and objects segmentation.
-Staring from STM \cite{STM}, matching-based paradigm was adopted and has been extended by many follow-up works \cite{MiVOS,SwiftNet,STCN,JOINT,TBD,XMem,LiVOS}, which achieve leading accuracy on most benchmarks duo to long-range context support.
+Staring from STM \cite{STM}, matching-based paradigm was adopted and has been extended by many follow-up works \cite{MiVOS,STCN,XMem,LiVOS}, which achieve leading accuracy on most benchmarks duo to long-range context support.

 The latest research in matching-based FSVOS has primarily concentrated on enhancing network architectures, such as STCN \cite{STCN}, XMem \cite{XMem}, and LiVOS \cite{LiVOS}.
 STCN \cite{STCN} employs an effective and efficient matching strategy for establishing dense correspondences between query and support frame(s), eliminating the need for re-encoding the mask features for every objects, as observed in STM \cite{STM}.
 These methods often prioritize the exploration of valid global correspondences while disregarding the shaping of the discriminative embedding space.
 Moreover, our contribution builds upon these studies, as we have not only developed a more efficient matching model based on the current matching-based FSVOS methods \cite{STCN,XMem,LiVOS} but also made advancements in ensuring consistency between query and memory in the aspect of feature learning.